MorrisGlr/Automate-QuICR/README.md

 ### Standardization and Consistency
 - Reduces the variability in chart reviews by providing a structured and standardized criteria to identify documentation issues.
 - Finds the generic names of medications and retrieves the price of the medicatons from Walmart's generic drug list and CostPlusDrugs to aid cost effective care.
-- The insights are presented to the user in an organized and easy to read format provided in a web browser (HTML) and as a PDF for easy sharing with others.
+- The insights are presented to the user in an organized and easy to read format (inspired by Swiss design principles) provided in a web browser (HTML) and as a PDF for easy sharing.

 ## End-to-End App Overview
 <table>